meyertime/linux-all-the-things/docs/arch-lenovo720s.md

 ### Start with Numlock on

 By default, the computer is started with Numlock off.

+There are two ways to go about this.
+First, you can configure KDE's Numlock setting and sync that th SDDM.
+This is useful if you are syncing other settings to SDDM.

+1. Configure KDE's Numlock setting
+    1. Open `System Settings`
+    2. Navigate to `Hardware` → `Input Devices` → `Keyboard`
+    3. Under `NumLock on Plasma Startup`, tick `Turn on`
+2. Sync SDDM settings
+    1. Open `System Settings`
+    2. Navigate to `Workspace` → `Startup and Shutdown` → `Login Screen (SDDM)`
+    3. Click `Advanced` tab
+    4. Click `Sync`

-Both SDDM and KDE Plasma can be configured to turn on Numlock when they start.
-SDDM starts first, so it makes sense to configure that.
+Or, you can do it the manual way.
+SDDM starts before KDE Plasma, so it makes sense to configure that to activate Numlock while configuring KDE Plasma to leave the Numlock setting alone.

 1. Configure SDDM to activate Numlock
     1. Create the file `/env/sddm.conf.d/numlock.conf` with the following content: